 Parts of the island to receive showers or thundershowers later today

-Parts of Western, Sabaragamuwa, Central, Eastern and Uva provinces and Galle, Matara and Polonnaruwa districts are likely to receive showers or thundershowers in the evening or at night.
+Parts of Western, Sabaragamuwa, Central, Eastern and Uva provinces and Galle, Matara and Polonnaruwa districts are likely to receive showers or thundershowers in the evening or at night, the Department of Meteorology says.

 Several spells of showers will occur in Western and Southern provinces during the morning too.